jakubvod/spotipy_flask/README.md

 Flask app (CRUD) project, built with Flask, Spotipy, SQLAlchemy.

 ## 🔧 Features
-- See your Spotify stats past 1 month.
+- See your Spotify stats past 1 month (no premium required).
 - Create account with your favourite album and see other's favourite albums.

 ## 🚀 Getting Started

-You can run this project by downloading it as a ZIP file or by cloning the repository.
+You can run this project by:
+1. Downloading it as a ZIP file
+2. Cloning the repository
+3. Running the app on a server: spotipy-flask.onrender.com
+> ⚠️ Note: The Spotify app is currently in **development mode**.
+Only users added as testers in the Spotify Dashboard can access Spotify stats.

 ## 🔧 Setup